-In managing the Fund, the Adviser uses a "passive" investment strategy meaning that the Adviser does not attempt to select securities based on their individual potential to outperform the Underlying Index or the market, generally.
-The Adviser's primary objective is to correspond to the performance of the Underlying Index as closely as possible on a daily basis.
-The Adviser does not engage in temporary defensive investing, keeping the Fund's assets fully invested in all market environments.
+The Fund does not engage in temporary defensive investing, keeping the Fund's assets fully invested in all market environments.
 As a result, the Fund may be more vulnerable to adverse market movements than a fund that engages in temporary defensive investing strategies.